Peer-To-Peer Fundraising in Higher Ed: 6 Proven Strategies for 2023

 The various approaches you and your fundraisers use should be tailored to your donor audience to maximize impact.
 If you’re trying to reach a broad range of alumni and donors, you should use outlets that will help you reach a variety of age and location demographics.
-But if your campaign is mainly geared toward younger alumni, focusing on email and social media (and forgoing expensive direct mail) can be a smarter way to focus your efforts.
+But if your fundraising campaign is mainly geared toward younger alumni, focusing on email and social media (and forgoing expensive direct mail) can be a smarter way to focus your efforts.

 It’s helpful at this stage to review the performance of your previous fundraising campaigns.
 What marketing tactics worked best to engage particular donor segments?
-Use these insights to guide your new promotional strategy, and encourage your volunteers to rely on those outlets as well.
+Use these insights to guide your new promotional strategy, and encourage your volunteer to rely on those outlets as well.

-5. Plan events alongside your peer-to-peer campaign
+5. Plan events alongside your peer-to-peer fundraising campaign

 Peer-to-peer fundraisers work well with events, and you have tons of flexible options.
-Organizations often host a range of kickoff events, mid-campaign gatherings, and grand finale events like walkathons or galas for their campaigns.
-The rise of virtual events has opened up even more opportunities to efficiently plan and host a variety of events.
+Organizations often host a range of kickoff events, mid-campaign gatherings, and grand finale events like walkathons or galas for their fundraising campaigns.
+The rise of virtual fundraising events has opened up even more opportunities to efficiently plan and host a variety of events.

 Take some time early in the planning process to brainstorm a few options based on the scale of your campaign.
 As you’re brainstorming, keep these top of mind:

 - Recognition: Events are a great way to recognize your fundraisers and tie in your gamification strategies.
-Highlight some of your top supporters at your event to show them how much you appreciate their effort.
+Highlight some of your top donors at your event to show them how much you appreciate their effort.

 - DIY-style events: Consider asking volunteers to launch their own casual fundraising events like car washes and garage sales to generate more revenue for your campaign.
 These activities deepen your connection to the community and attract an even wider base of donors.

 Pairing your peer-to-peer fundraiser with an event or two can be an impactful way to bring your campaign full circle.
-Using peer-to-peer software that’s part of a broader suite of fundraising tools, including registration and virtual event features, makes it easy to diversify all of your future campaigns with a variety of events and engagement options.
+Using peer-to-peer fundraising software that’s part of a broader suite of fundraising tools, including registration and virtual event features, makes it easy to diversify all of your future campaigns with a variety of events and donor engagement options.